antonbondarevych/Additional-Order-Filters-for-WooCommerce/README.md

 === Additional Order Filters for WooCommerce ===
-Tags: woocommerce, woocommerce filters, woocommerce order, filters, order Tested up to: 6.4.2
+Tags: woocommerce, woocommerce filters, woocommerce order, filters, order Tested up to: 6.5.2
 Requires at least: 4.6
+Requires PHP: 7.0
-Stable tag: 1.12
+Stable tag: 1.20
 Requires WooCommerce at least: 3.0
+Contributors: antonbond
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Do you have a large WooCommerce store with hunderd or thousands orders?
 Then this plugin created for you.

+== Description ==
 Additional Order Filters for WooCommerce adds additional filters, with which you can easily and quickly find the orders you need among hundreds of others.

 Plugin allows you to search by next filters:
 <ul>